esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 13:
 Today we covered machine learning model training metrics (such as generalization and learning curves), underfitting and overfitting, and L1 versus L2 regularization (and how regularization can reduce overfitting).

+Reflection of Day 14:
+Today we went over affective computing, emotional AI, and a little bit into autoencoders.
+We learned about encoders, which performs downsampling/compression, and decoders, which upsampling/expansion.
+We discussed the lack of machine capabiliy to understand human emotion, the data driven approch to emotional AI, and some projects being done in the field of emotional AI.

+Reflection of Day 15:
+Today we covered autoencoders in more depth.
+We went over the definition and features of an autoencoder, why we use autoencoders, basic autoencoder archotectures, common types of autoencoders, and upsampling, downsampling, and unsampling techniques.

+Reflection of Day 16: